Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

     section so you can edit the polygon.

-After creating a physics layer, you have access to the **Physics Layer** section in the TileSet atlas inspector:
+After creating a physics layer, you have access to the **Physics Layer** section in the LayeredTileSet atlas inspector:

 .. figure:: img/using_tilesets_selecting_collision_editor.webp
    :align: center